• Skip to primary navigation

 Alternatively, you can save the recipe by clicking on the floating heart icon on the right-hand side of the screen.

-If you enjoyed this recipe you may also like to try some of my other recipes made with vegetables:
+If you enjoyed this recipe you may also want to try some of my other easy appetiser recipes:

 Closeup of a cheese courgette fritter topped with a spoonful of sour cream and a sprinkling of chopped chives.